Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Mary River Wetlands

 If you’re set on seeing a croc in the wild, the Mary River Wetlands is your best chance — and the odds are good.
-We took a cruise through the wetlands that allowed us to see about half a dozen of them close-up, most of them lurking beneath the surface except for their nose holes as they waited for their next meal to come obliviously skipping along.
+I took a cruise through the wetlands that allowed me to see about half a dozen of them close-up, most of them lurking beneath the surface except for their nose holes as they waited for their next meal to come obliviously skipping along.

 As exciting as it was seeing the crocs, this was also a remarkably beautiful part of Australia, with lots of exotic birds and pink lotuses poking up between the leaves.
 (The lotuses were brought over by Chinese pearl divers, who have traveled to the Northern Territory for centuries.)